Request Assessment

 Stage 3 — Maturity: Brand Differentiation

-What I mean is that every product in its current state will grow, mature and decline, but a company can update their existing products, add new features or introduce entirely new products to avoid succumbing to the same ailments afflicting their declining products.
-Doing so will restart the product lifecycle and ensure that the company lives on.
+Every product in its current state will grow, mature and decline, but a company can update its existing products to meet current needs, add new, up-to-date features, or introduce entirely new products to avoid succumbing to the same ailments afflicting its declining products.
+Doing this restarts the product lifecycle and ensures that the company lives on.

 And When Your Product Comes Full Circle?
 Start Again.